 Why choose FD Intelligence for RPA?

-At FD Intelligence, we provide RPA solutions for businesses throughout the UK.
+At FD Intelligence, we provide Robotic Process Automation (RPA) solutions for businesses throughout the UK.
 Our team has over 25 years’ experience of software delivery.
 We’ve designed and implemented RPA projects for businesses ranging from small and medium-sized enterprises to multinationals.
-We use best-in-class RPA software from UiPath, and our team consists of UiPath
+As a proud partner of UiPath, leader of the RPA market, we use best-in-class RPA software from UiPath, and our team consists of UiPath Certified developers and trainers.

 Watched our recent webinar?

 We recently ran a webinar with our sister company French Duncan LLP, where Rory Gray of UiPath spoke about RPA and our own Andy Guy (MD of FD Intelligence) showed real examples of our work in action.
 Don’t worry If you missed it, you can still watch access the full recording below.